Kang-hyun Park

 Kang-hyun Park (Korean: 박강현) is a South Korean musical theater actor, singer, crossover artist and TV actor.
 He debuted in 2015 with the Korean original musical Liar Time, and has since played leading roles in various musicals in South Korea.
 He gained prominence by appearing on the JTBC audition program Phantom Singer Season 2 in 2017, where he reached the finals, and was part of the runner-up team Miraclass.'
-Park made his TV drama debut in 2023 with Heartbeat on KBS2,' and released the single album "Magic" produced by Pdogg, the main producer of BTS.
+Park made his TV drama debut in 2023 with Heartbeat on KBS2,' and released the single album "Magic".

 Biography

 Kang-hyun Park, born on December 27, 1989, with a recognized birth date of February 27, 1990, attended Deokwon High School.
 He later graduated from Sungkyunkwan University with a Bachelor of Arts degree.

 Musical theater career

 Early career and recognition

 Kang-hyun Park made his debut in 2015 as the lead in the original Korean musical Liar Time.'
 In the subsequent production of Bare: The Musical, he was cast due to his "captivating voice that impressed the creative team."
 Despite being a rookie, he was featured in an in-depth interview during the performance period.
 Since his debut, he has been actively performing in both Daehangno and major theaters in South Korea.
-Park played Benny in In the Heights,' Ash in Evil Dead,' and King Gwanghae in Chilseo (Korean: 칠서) in 2017,' which led to his Best New Male Artist award at the 2017 Stagetalk Audience Choice Awards (SACA) in South Korea.
+Park played Benny in In the Heights,' Ash in Evil Dead, and King Gwanghae in Chilseo (Korean: 칠서) in 2017,' which led to his Best New Male Artist award at the 2017 Stagetalk Audience Choice Awards (SACA) in South Korea.